 Prewriting exercises provide great writing warm-up opportunities for children (and adults) of all ages.
 They can inspire ideas, spark creativity, and stimulate vocabulary.

 Here’s a fun sentence-building game that also reinforces parts of speech.
 All you need are paper, colored pencils, and a pencil or pen.
+Before you know it, your children’s sentences will not only grow longer, but they’ll be much more interesting.

 Help Tweens and Teens Write Stronger Sentences